-In June 2014, we refinanced our existing \$450.0 million unsecured revolving credit facility by entering into an amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$700 million with a syndicate of multinational banks, which matures on June 18, 2019 (the new credit facility and the previous credit facility are referred to collectively as the "Credit Facility") and requires no scheduled prepayments before that date.
-Although the Credit Facility does not mature until June 18, 2019, all individual borrowings under the terms of the Credit Facility have a stated term between 30 and 180 days.
+In December 2015, we refinanced our existing \$700 million unsecured revolving credit facility by entering into a second amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$850 million with a syndicate of multinational banks, which matures on December 4, 2020 (the new credit facility and the prior credit facility are referred to collectively as the "Credit Facility") and requires no scheduled prepayments before that date.
+Although the Credit Facility does not mature until December 4, 2020, all individual borrowings under the terms of the Credit Facility have a stated term between 30 and 180 days.
 At the end of each term, the obligation is either repaid or rolled over into a new borrowing.
 The Credit Facility contains a subjective material adverse event clause, which allows the debt holders to call the loans under the Credit Facility if we fail to provide prompt written notice to the syndicate of such an event.
 Based on the stated term and the existence of the subjective material adverse event clause, this Credit Facility is reflected in the current liabilities section of our consolidated balance sheets.
-At December 31, 2014 and 2013, we had \$549.0 million and \$277.0 million, respectively, outstanding under the Credit Facility with weighted average effective interest rates of 1.5% and 1.6%, respectively.
-The funds available under the Credit Facility at December 31, 2014 and December 31, 2013 reflect a further reduction due to the issuance of a letter of credit for \$1.0 million, which was issued in connection with our workers' compensation policy.
+At December 31, 2015 and 2014, we had \$573.0 million and \$549.0 million, respectively, outstanding under the Credit Facility with weighted average effective interest rates of 1.9% and 1.5%, respectively.
+The funds available under the Credit Facility at December 31, 2015 and December 31, 2014 reflect a further reduction due to the issuance of a letter of credit for \$1.0 million, which was issued in connection with our workers' compensation policy.

-Applicable interest rates on borrowings under the Credit Facility generally range from 0.875 to 1.375 percentage points ("Credit Spread") above the London interbank offered rate or the Canadian Dollar-denominated bankers' acceptance rate, based on our leverage ratio, or the prevailing prime rate plus a maximum spread of up to 0.375%, based on our leverage ratio.
+Applicable interest rates on borrowings under the Credit Facility generally range from 0.875 to 1.375 percentage points ("Credit Spread") above the London interbank offered rate, based on our leverage ratio, or the prevailing prime rate plus a maximum spread of up to 0.375%, based on our leverage ratio.
 We have entered into forward fixed interest rate swap agreements to manage the economic effect of the first \$80 million of variable interest rate borrowings.
 As such, we continue to designate the existing interest rate swaps as cash flow hedges.
-See Note 16 for a discussion of our derivative instruments and hedging activities.
-Under the Credit Facility, we pay quarterly commitment fees of 0.15% to 0.35%, based on our leverage ratio, on any unused commitment.
+See Note 17 for a discussion of our derivative instruments and hedging activities.
+Under the Credit Facility, we pay quarterly commitment fees of 0.075% to 0.25%, based on our leverage ratio, on any unused commitment.

 The obligations under the Credit Facility may be accelerated upon the occurrence of an event of default under the Credit Facility, which includes customary events of default including payment defaults, defaults in the performance of the affirmative, negative and financial covenants, the inaccuracy of representations or warranties, bankruptcy and insolvency related defaults, defaults relating to judgments, certain events related to employee pension benefit plans under the Employee Retirement Income Security Act of 1974, the failure to pay specified indebtedness, cross-acceleration to specified indebtedness and a change of control default.
 The Credit Facility contains affirmative, negative and financial covenants customary for financings of this type.
 The negative covenants include restrictions on liens, indebtedness of subsidiaries of the Company, fundamental changes, investments, transactions with affiliates and certain restrictive agreements.
-The financial covenant is a consolidated leverage ratio test that requires our ratio of debt to earnings before interest, taxes, depreciation, amortization and share-based compensation defined as the consolidated leverage ratio under the terms of the Credit Facility, not to exceed 3.5-to-1.
-At December 31, 2014, we were in compliance with the covenants of the Credit Facility.
+The sole financial covenant is a consolidated leverage ratio test that requires our ratio of debt to earnings before interest, taxes, depreciation, amortization and share-based compensation defined as the consolidated leverage ratio under the terms of the Credit Facility, not to exceed 3.5-to-1.
+At December 31, 2015, we were in compliance with the covenants of the Credit Facility.